XVimProject/XVim2/README.md

   XVim2 (or 'XVim for Xcode 9 and above') is a Vim plugin for Xcode.
 The plugin intends to offer a compelling Vim experience without the need to give up any Xcode features.

-  - Xcode 9 Users, follow the installation instructions below.
+  - Xcode 9 or above, follow the installation instructions below.
   - Xcode 8 or below, you should use [XVim](https://github.com/XVimProject/XVim)
   - [Google Group for XVim developers](https://groups.google.com/d/forum/xvim-developers) has been created.